ucsb-cs48/w19/_lab/lab00.md

    * For teams with four members, 15 points per team member
 * (30 pts): Completion of the `/team/norms.md` file.
 * (10 pts): Ten points for the team when each member of the team has contributed an idea on the Slack channel
+   * This "idea" may be an idea about the project, about team norms, or really about anything that is course related.
+   * The main point of this item is that we want to make sure that each team member actually knows how to say something on the slack channel.
+The content is sort of important, but mainly it's a check on the mechanics.